gravity-current/synesthesia-docs/docs/ssf/best_practices.md

 You can use the [Audio Reactive Uniforms](ssf/audio_uniforms.md) page for reference to see all our audio uniforms.

-Basic color flashing is always an easy place to start, but I usually try to look for deeper or novel ways to add audio reactivity to a Scene I'm working on.
+Basic color flashing is always an easy place to start, but it's usually good to try to look for deeper or novel ways to add audio reactivity to a Scene.
 Some questions that can help you:

 - What is unique about this scene, that I can highlight with audio reactivity?
 - What parts of the scene seem boring right now, that I can use the audio to add some life to?

 Unfortunately, there is some natural tradeoff between hardcoded audio reactivity and allowing a user to perform with the music in the way *they want to*.
 So in certain cases too much audio reactivity can be a nuisance.
 It needs to be carefully balanced.
-However, I usually find that in these cases you can simply add a toggle to the control panel that turns the audio reactivity on and off.
+However, usually in these cases you can simply add a toggle to the control panel that turns the audio reactivity on and off.
 Then you've got the best of both worlds and users can decide whether the audio animation fit the mood of the music or not.

 ### Controls

 Perhaps even more important than Audio Reactivity are the controls.
 Synesthesia is meant to be a Visual Instrument, something you can play and improvise with alongside live music.
 It can be surprisingly difficult to create a good control panel.
 Suddenly you've got to consider all kinds of User Experience issues that you wouldn't if you're just creating something on Shadertoy.
-Here are some of the classic problems I run into, and some solutions:
+Here are some of the classic problems and some solutions:

 **Think about Organization**